lucky-wolf/DW2-XL/README.md

 - Updated for DLC compatibility
   - Added a 4th tier for Ikkuro Fusion Beams
   - Adjusted Ikkuro habitability techs to be better aligned with XL
-  - Adjusted Dhayut HyperDrives to be better aligned with XL
+  - Adjusted Dhayut Hyperdrives to be better aligned with XL
   - Updated biome habitability for both races for XL
 - Updated all Fighter and Bomber class names
 - Updated some ship hull names to better correspond to technologies